 When you are finished with a drip or pressed coffee, do not throw out the used grounds.
 Add HALF as much coffee again in the same filter or to the same coffee press.
 Proceed by adding the same amount of water as usual.
 You will have a fresh pot with one-half of the expense.
 I tested this one on my unsuspecting husband who could not tell the difference between fresh and the half-old/half-new mixture.

 With any stubborn residue on the floors or counter tops, soak for a while with water, then wipe off.
 Water softens so you can easily remove the scum.

 Why use a fancy mop?
 Just add some water to two rags, step on each of them, and waltz around your kitchen or bathroom floor, mopping away.
 And if you want a floor cleaner, use one teaspoon of vinegar with water in a quart spray bottle.
 You spritz the floor, then clean with the “foot/hip” action.

 Want a better-tasting jug of water to sip on daily?
 Just add some dry fruit to your water bottle.
 It gives a delightful, subtle taste with nearly nil calories.

-So be frugal; learn to “water it down,” and, while watering, realize what our precious Lord gave us through this clear, amazing substance.
+So be frugal; learn to “water it down,” and, while watering, realize what our precious Lord gave to us through this clear, amazing substance--Himself, Living Water.